 Neither exec nor grugq's userland exec are necessary for code execution, since symbiotic sharing of process's resources is sufficient.
-Paper firstly appeared on the italian security magazine Butchered From Inside.
+Paper firstly appeared on the Italian security magazine Butchered From Inside.

-A tool to fuzz the signal context of userland processes.
+The first fuzzer targeting the signal context of userland processes.

 Generation of human faces through linear combination of eigenfaces obtained from a training set. (meschach and libsdl needed.
 Best results achieved with The Japanese Female Facial Expression (JAFFE) Database).

 A minimalistic file manager that sucks less, written in Python for personal use.
 No configuration and no dependencies needed.